wp-plugins/ftp-upgrade-fix/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Fixes problems that prevent installing or upgrading WordPress, themes, and plugins on some Pure-FTPd server configurations.
+Fixes problems that prevent installing or upgrading WordPress, themes, and plugins on some FTP server configurations (typically Pure-FTPd).

 == Description ==